 “Did he penetrate you without your consent?” my psychologist asked.
 “Because that’s rape.”

 I had just described my weekend to him.
 I had a weird hook-up, I said.
-I explained that I had sex with a friend of mine—a beautiful, curly-haired boy with long eyelashes and a gentle demeanor.
-But after I fell asleep, I woke up to the feeling of his penis inside me.
+I explained that I had sex with a friend of mine — a beautiful, curly-haired boy with long eyelashes and a gentle demeanor.
+Then, after I fell asleep, I woke up to the feeling of his penis inside me.

 You’re wrong, said a voice inside me.
 I knew what rape was: I was sexually assaulted when I was younger, and I’d been doing anti-rape activism and writing for years.
 I knew my psychologist was right.
 You’re a hypocrite, the voice continued.